 NAMI Tallahassee sponsors several valuable ongoing programs for those affected by mental illness.

 Due to COVID 19 all NAMI Tallahassee in person meetings have been suspended.
 Zoom meeting information is posted for available online meetings.
 NAMI Tallahassee continues to invite our friends to register for both Family-to-Family and Peer-to-Peer classes.
 We expect to be able to resume in person programs as soon as CDC guidelines permit gatherings of more than 10 people.
 Meetings will be held in settings where appropriate distancing can be maintained.
 Every person registering for a NAMI class will receive a prompt response via email with more information.
-Please visit www.NAMIsupportgroups.org to register for online groups meeting regularly.
+Please visit www.NAMIsupportgroups.org to register.
+We hope to resume in person meetings and classes some time in 2021, but we intend to continue offering virtual programs in order to accommodate remote participants.
+Every person registering for a NAMI class or support group will receive a prompt response via email with more information.

-NAMI Connection Peer Support Group meets weekly at 2626 Care Drive, located immediately behind Capital Regional Medical Center.
+NAMI Connection Peer Support Group meets weekly via Zoom on Wednesday evenings, 6:00-7:30 p.m.
+Eastern time.
 Facilitated by trained peers who are living in recovery, NAMI Connection welcomes adults 18 years old or older who are living with mental health conditions.
-NAMI Connection meets from 6:00 p.m. to 7:30 p.m. every Wednesday night.

-It is designed for families and friends, as well as individuals living with mental illness.
+Family Support Group is designed for families and friends of individuals living with mental illness.
 The group is led by NAMI trained facilitators who strive to provide an atmosphere of mutual consideration, forbearance and protection –offering individuals the opportunity to learn from each others’ experiences, share coping strategies, encouragement, and understanding.

 The NAMI Family-to-Family Education Program is a free eight-week course for family members and friends of individuals with mental illness.
 In May 2013, the course was added to the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Registry of Evidence Based Programs and Practices.
 It is also recognized by the American Psychiatric Association, said to “significantly” improve coping and problem-solving abilities of family members of individuals living with mental illness.